Please walk or cycle whenever you can, particularly for short journeys, to reduce pressure on public transport.

 Public cycle schemes

-You can find out more about using a Nextbike safely here.
+Find out more about using a Nextbike safely.

 Maintain physical distancing and wash your hands